MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -RemoveOneDriveLocationException
-{{ This parameter specifies the OneDrive for Business sites to remove from the list of excluded sites when you use the value All for the OneDriveLocation parameter.
+This RemoveOneDriveLocationException parameter specifies the OneDrive for Business sites to remove from the list of excluded sites when you use the value All for the OneDriveLocation parameter.
 You identify the site by its URL value.

 To enter multiple values, use the following syntax: <value1>,<value2>,...<valueX>.
-If the values contain spaces or otherwise require quotation marks, use the following syntax: "<value1>","<value2>",..."<valueX>". }}
+If the values contain spaces or otherwise require quotation marks, use the following syntax: "<value1>","<value2>",..."<valueX>".

 ```yaml
 Type: MultiValuedProperty